-Nasdaq Listing
+Nasdag Listing

-We intend to apply to have our Class A common stock listed on The Nasdaq Capital Market under the symbol "SYRA."
+We have applied to have our Class A common stock listed on The Nasdaq Capital Market under the symbol "SYRA."
 We cannot guarantee that we will be successful in listing our Class A common stock on The Nasdaq Capital Market; however, we will not complete this offering unless we are so listed.